-- Intensive analysis of the debt capacity and repayment capacity of borrowers, taking account for expected future cash flows. - Carefully documenting credit risk analyses and processes conducted during lending operations, ensuring that the analyses performed can be understood by knowledgeable third parties. - Strictly avoiding over indebtedness among the loan clients. - Building a long-term relationship with the client, maintaining regular contact and documenting the development of the exposure in the regular monitoring reports. - Strictly monitoring the repayment of credit exposures. - Applying closely customer-oriented, intensified loan management in the event of arrears. - Collateral collection in the event of insolvency.
+- Intensive analysis of the debt capacity and repayment capacity of borrowers, taking account for expected future cash flows as well as assessing ESG aspects. - Carefully documenting credit risk analyses and processes conducted during lending operations, ensuring that the analyses performed can be understood by knowledgeable third parties. - Strictly avoiding over indebtedness among the loan clients. - Building a long-term relationship with the client, maintaining regular contact and documenting the development of the exposure in the regular monitoring reports. - · Strictly monitoring the repayment of credit exposures

+- Applying closely customer-oriented, intensified loan management in the event of arrears. - Collateral collection in the event of insolvency.